 Our broad, balanced curriculum means we encourage every girl’s interests.
+Our high ratio of teaching staff to pupils means pupils get individualised focus and feedback.
 We’re committed to providing students with the skills they need to thrive in the modern world, and that means ensuring they play to their strengths.

 Reception at Brighton Girls is a fun, vibrant place – something to be celebrated as it’s often where girls first experience school life.

 As with Nursery we primarily focus on the seven areas of Learning and Development as part of the Early Years Foundation Stage curriculum.
 These are: